 At St. Philip’s Episcopal Church we consider the presence of families with children and youth a blessing.
 We can also appreciate that raising children to be good humans is a big responsibility!
-As a community, we are committed to walking with you and discovering ways in which we can help create spaces to nurture the spiritual, biblical, and liturgical literacy in your family; On Sundays, Throughout the Year, and during the Summertime.
+As a community, we are committed to walking with you and discovering ways in which we can help create spaces to nurture the spiritual, biblical, and liturgical literacy in your family; On Sundays, Throughout the Year, during the Summertime, through Connecting with other parents, and providing resources we have found helpful along the way.
+If you ever have questions about St. Philip’s and our approach to Spiritual Formation for the Family, please contact us!

 As the Body of Christ gathers at St. Philip’s Episcopal Church, on Sunday, we know that children have a special connection with the Holy.
 We desire to nurture and learn from that love of God, Creation, and others through relationship.